-- seek long-term capital growth through exposure to global equity markets; - are looking to use it as part of an investment portfolio and not as a complete investment plan.
+- seek long-term capital growth through exposure to European equity markets; - seek an equity investment with scope for additional returns; - are looking to use it as part of an investment portfolio and not as a complete investment plan.

 Dealing Requests received before 14:30 CET on any Valuation Day will be processed that day.